Guardians vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Philadelphia Phillies will look to Bryson Stott for continued offensive production when they take the field against Josh Naylor and the Cleveland Guardians on Friday.
+The Philadelphia Phillies and J.T.
+Realmuto will take the field against Josh Bell and the Cleveland Guardians at Progressive Field on Saturday, with the first pitch at 7:10 PM ET.

-The favored Phillies have -125 moneyline odds to win against the underdog Guardians, who are listed at +105.
-The matchup's over/under has been listed at 8.5 runs.
+The Guardians are +105 moneyline underdogs for this matchup against the favored Phillies (-125).
+An 8-run total is set in this matchup.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.